GaryHughes/code-challenge/readme.md

 # Notes #

 * The XML parser is fragile.
+* The JSON parser has not been implemented.
 * The program has been developered and tested on macOS with VSCode using .Net Core 3.1, it should run elsewhere with a comparable environment.

 # Running #